osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Reminder: the experimental setup
 --------
-The data we will analyse is from a laboratory evolution experiment in which several different natural isolates of *E. coli* were evolved for approximately 150 generations in culture medium containing increasing amounts of an antibioticv(control lineages were evolved in the absence of antibiotic).
+The data we will analyse is from a laboratory evolution experiment in which several different natural isolates of *E. coli* were evolved for approximately 150 generations in culture medium containing increasing amounts of an antibiotic (control lineages were evolved in the absence of antibiotic).
 After this, genomes of the ancestral (un-evolved) bacteria were sequenced using both short-read (Illumina) and long-read (Oxford Nanoppore) technology.
 The genomes of the evolved bacteria were re-sequenced using only short-read (Illumina) technology.

 Again, the overarching goals of this tutorial are to:
   #.
 Use the sequence data from the natural isolate ancestor to assemble a high-quality reference genome.